TexasTorque/TorqueTask/readme.md

 ## Features/TODO

+- [ ] Make the first row editable to add fields quickly (like Monday).
+- [ ] Make an improved GAANT chart.
+- [ ] Add a field and control for block/blocks.
 - [X] Basic fields: ID, name, project, details, start/end date, status, subteam.
 - [X] View tasks in a table.
 - [X] Create new tasks.